 What is Azure Arc-enabled Kubernetes?

-Deploy applications and apply configuration using GitOps-based configuration management.
+Configure clusters and deploy applications using GitOps-based configuration management.

 View and monitor your clusters using Azure Monitor for containers.